eclipse-hono/hono/site/documentation/content/admin-guide/mongodb-device-registry-config.md

   to convey provisioning related changes regarding a device, to be received by downstream applications,
 * send notification messages about changes to tenant/device/credentials data, to be processed by other Hono components.

-For the event messages a connection to an *AMQP 1.0 Messaging Network* is used by default, if configured.
+For the event messages a connection to a *Apache Kafka cluster* is used by default, if configured.
 If both kinds of messaging are configured, the decision which one to use is done according to the [Tenant Configuration]({{< relref "admin-guide/hono-kafka-client-configuration#configuring-tenants-to-use-kafka-based-messaging" >}}).